xz90/cs225-final-project/team_contract.md

 ### Signatures
 I, Zikui Wang (zikuiw2) agree to the terms of this contract.
 I, Xingjian Zhang (xz90) agree to the terms of this contract.
+I, Sophia Xiao(sxxiao2) agree to the terms of this contract.